 subscribe to our newsletter below

-The Hue Society is a community-based organization committed to creating access and resources for Black, Brown, and Indigenous communities while providing enriching cultural wine experiences for consumers and brands alike.
-While The Hue Society’s mission is the inclusion and education of all things related to Black, Brown, and Indigenous wine culture, our most coveted benefits are reserved for our active members, who have access to exclusive perks and events meant to further enrich their wine knowledge and gain a direct connection to influential professionals reshaping the industry.
+The Hue Society is a global award community-based organization committed to creating access and resources for Black, brown, and Indigenous communities while providing enriching cultural wine experiences for consumers and brands alike.
+While The Hue Society’s mission is the inclusion and education of all things related to Black, brown, and Indigenous wine culture, our most coveted benefits are reserved for our active members, who have access to exclusive perks and events meant to further enrich their wine knowledge and gain a direct connection to influential professionals reshaping the industry.

-To become the number one wine community in the world with global communities on every continent.
-To increase the industry with Black and brown indigenous professionals on their own terms.
+To be a conduit of change that disrupts inequitable systems.
+To increase the industry with Black and brown indigenous professionals on their own terms with global communities on every continent.
 Host impactful wine events and engagements.
-Be a conduit of change that disrupts inequitable systems.
-To become the new standard.
+We are the new standard.